Charge It to My Neighbor: A Relay Attack on ISO 15118 Plug and Charge Payment: Introduction

 \section{Introduction}

 Electric vehicles are gaining in popularity.
 Especially in countries with corresponding incentives to buy electric over combustion engines, like China and Norway, they reach nearly 100\% market share in newly registered vehicles \cite{noauthor_openevcharts_2025}.
-With the increasing number of electric vehicles on the road also comes a growing request of fast charging stations, allowing electric vehicles to quickly recharge before continuing the trip.
-Slow charging stations used at residential locations usually only have very basic communication with only a minimal attack surface \cite{low_fast_2024}.
-Fast charging stations, on the other hand, require a higher level of communication to keep the high-power charging process within the safe limits set by the vehicle.
-This results in a higher attack surface for both the charging station and the electric vehicle.
+With the increasing number of electric vehicles on the road also comes a growing demand for fast charging stations, allowing electric vehicles to quickly recharge before continuing their trip.

 In Europe, the leading standard for charging communication between an electric vehicle and a charging station is ISO 15118 \cite{isoiec_isoiec_2012, isoiec_isoiec_2012-1, isoiec_isoiec_2012_20}.
 This standard not only describes the required communication between the two parties but also includes additional features, such as plug and charge payment, allowing the user to handle payment directly after plugging in a vehicle without further user interaction.
+A recent study found that plug and charge is the most preferred yet least used payment method among electric vehicle drivers, while mobile app and RFID card based payment are the most used but least preferred \cite{uscale_emobility_2025}.
+This significant discrepancy suggests that plug and charge adoption will continue to grow.
 Handling payment directly within the charging communication, however, also increases the attack surface and, especially, the reward potential that attackers could have when attacking charging communication.
-Thus, the goal of this work is to identify the vulnerabilities within the ISO 15118 standard that attackers could abuse.

-Bao et al. \cite{bao_threat_2018} have already published an extensive threat analysis regarding ISO 15118 including modeling of various adversaries.
-We utilize these adversary models for evaluating the impact and potential use of described vulnerabilities to attackers.

-There have already been many other publications regarding charging communication security \cite{eder_charging_2025, low_draindead_2025, multin_iso_2018, szakaly_artifacts_2025, szakaly_short_2025, beijnum_hacking_2024, conti_evexchange_2022, johnson_review_2022, kohler_brokenwire_2023, park_potential_2019, vailoces_securing_2023}.
-Most of them focus on insecurities within the handshaking procedure between the vehicle and the charging station.
-There are multiple initialization steps involved, starting from the point a vehicle is plugged in until the vehicle starts charging.
-Many of these steps depend on custom handshake protocols specifically designed for charging communication.
-Previous research has already identified numerous vulnerabilities and shortcomings in virtually all of the initialization steps present in ISO 15118 \cite{eder_charging_2025, szakaly_artifacts_2025, szakaly_short_2025, kohler_brokenwire_2023}.